-At Highmark, we are committed to protecting the privacy of your protected health information.
-"Protected health information" is your individually identifiable health information, including demographic information, collected from you or created or received by a health care provider, a health plan, your employer, or a health care clearinghouse that relates to: (i) your past, present, or future physical or mental health or condition; (ii) the provision of health care to you; or (iii) the past, present, or future payment for the provision of health care to you.
+At Highmark, Inc. ("Highmark"), we are committed to protecting the privacy of your "Protected Health Information" (PHI).
+PHI is your individually identifiable health information, including demographic information, collected from you or created or received by a health care provider, a health plan, your employer, or a health care clearinghouse that relates to: (i) your past, present, or future physical or mental health or condition; (ii) the provision of health care to you; or (iii) the past, present, or future payment for the provision of health care to you.

 This Notice describes our privacy practices, which include how we may use, disclose, collect, handle, and protect our members' protected health information.
 We are required by applicable federal and state laws to maintain the privacy of your protected health information.
 We also are required by the HIPAA Privacy Rule (45 C.F.R. parts 160 and 164, as amended) to give you this Notice about our privacy practices, our legal duties, and your rights concerning your protected health information.
+We are also required to notify affected individuals following a breach of unsecured health information.

 We will inform you of these practices the first time you become a Highmark customer.
 We must follow the privacy practices that are described in this Notice as long as it is in effect.
-This Notice became effective April 1, 2003, and will remain in effect unless we replace it.
+This Notice became effective September 23, 2013, and will remain in effect unless we replace it.

 On an ongoing basis, we will review and monitor our privacy practices to ensure the privacy of our members' protected health information.
 Due to changing circumstances, it may become necessary to revise our privacy practices and the terms of this Notice.
 We reserve the right to make the changes in our privacy practices and the new terms of our Notice will become effective for all protected health information that we maintain, including protected health information we created or received before we made the changes.
 Before we make a material change in our privacy practices, we will change this Notice and notify all affected members in writing in advance of the change.
+Any change to this notice will be posted on our website and we will further notify you of any changes in our annual mailing.